carallon/io-module-developer-guide/source/api/timer.rst

 Timer.interval
 ==============

+Read/write.
 The timeout interval in milliseconds.

+Changing the interval while the timer is active will restart the timer with the new interval.

-If this is set to a non-negative value while the timer is active, the timer will restart.
-If this is set to a negative value while the timer is active, the timer will stop.
+Setting this property to 0 will result in the ``timeout_handler`` being called on every controller refresh.
+The timer will become inactive if this property is set to a negative value and will remain so until a non-negative value is set.

 Timer.remaining_time
 ====================

+Read only.
 The remaining time in milliseconds.

 Timer.active
 ============

+Read only.
 True if the timer is running; otherwise false.

 Timer.single_shot
 =================

+Read/write.
 This property determines whether the timer is single-shot.
 A single-shot timer call its ``timeout_handler`` only once; non-single-shot timers call their ``timeout_handler`` every ``interval`` milliseconds.

 Methods
 *******